 I often get asked the question, what does a quantitative UX researcher actually do?
 There’s no single, correct answer.
-Rather than discussing educational backgrounds, tools, or methods, this post outlines the thinking behind the types of projects I’ve typically done as a quantitative UX researcher (UXR).
+Rather than discussing educational backgrounds, tools, or methods as others have done before (1, 2, 3), this post outlines the thinking behind the types of projects I’ve typically done as a quantitative UX researcher (UXR).

-A note on defining the role of quantitative UXR:
+A note on defining the role of quantitative UXR (updated):

-Of the work I’ve done as a quantitative UXR to help product teams or organizations, I’ve noticed four main project types:
+Of the work I’ve done as a quantitative UXR to help product teams or organizations, I’ve work on five main project types:

 Let’s take a look at what each of these mean, in depth, and consider some hypothetical examples.